 Is dental school worth it?

 The decision to become a dentist is a very personal one, but it’s important to consider all of the benefits and drawbacks of going through dental school to get there.
-One of the most important factors to consider is the financial side.
+One of the most important factors to consider is your current and future finances.

-As you research the cost of attending dental school, graduate school loan rates and the salary you can expect upon graduation and throughout your career, you’ll have a better understanding of whether the return on investment is high enough to be worth it for you.
+As you research the cost of attending dental school, graduate school loan rates and your projected salary, you’ll have a better understanding of whether the return on investment is high enough to be worth it for you.